Siem Reap Gay Travel

 Gay Siem Reap: Hotels & Where to Stay

-Don’t worry about being close to Angkor Wat.
+Don’t worry about being close to Angkor Wat, unless of course that is the only attraction you’re planning to see.
 You will need to drive there from your hotel anyway, so it is best to position yourself close to restaurants and nightlife in the middle of town.

 Siem Reap offers a wide range of accommodations.
 Siem Reap hostels are also quite inexpensive.
 Luckily for the gay backpacker, you’ll find many luxury hostels here, so you can travel cheaply yet comfortably.
 These shared accommodations include swimming pools, full bars and on-site restaurants.